Acino receives $439 million takeover offer

 Acino, which has transformed its business from a Central European pharmaceutical supplier into a diversified drug company, has 738 employees and generated 143 million euros ($193.42 million) in sales in the first half.

-Hakan Bjoerklund, who is also chairman of Lundbeck (LUN.CO), is expected to be nominated as chairman of the board of Acino if the acquisition is completed.
+Hakan Bjoerklund, who is also chairman of Lundbeck, is expected to be nominated as chairman of the board of Acino if the acquisition is completed.